Estadio Don León Kolbowski: History

 Prior to the stadium, Club Atlanta had fields on the Parque Chacabuco (in the homonymous neighborhood) between 1909 and 1918.
 When the club left that field, the football team played their home games at Ferro Carril Oeste Stadium.
 From 1920 to 1921 Atlanta moved to Club Banco Nación stadium on Carrasco street in Floresta, field previously used by Asociación Atlética Eureka (then merged to Sportivo Palermo).

 In 1922, Atlanta bought a field on Humboldt street in Villa Crespo, where the club built a stadium with an official grandstand.
 That stadium was later renovated, expanding its capacity with the construction of three grandstands else.
 Because of its dimensions and shape, the stadium was nicknamed El Cajoncito (the small box).
 In 1932, arch-rival club Chacarita Juniors built a stadium just behind the Atlanta's one.
 Chacariereta played there until 1944, when the club was evicted and the stadium structure dismantled.

 After the Chacarita stadium was dismantled, the "Compañía de Tierras de Villa Crespo" acquired the vacate land to give it to Club Atlanta with the purpose of building a new stadium there.
 Atlanta signed a contract with the Land Company while the team continued playing at El Cajoncito during that period.
 Construction of the new venue started in August 1958.
 In June 1959 the Municipality of Buenos Aires closed the old stadium due to structural and hygiene deficiences, alleging it was not able to host matches.
 The last match hosted there was Atlanta 1–0 Ferro C. Oeste on June 21, 1959.

-As Club Atlanta was not capable of raising the stadium closure, members of the club voted to move all the materials from the old venue to the new land acquired by Compañía de Tierras to built a new venue there, with concrete-built stands.
+As Club Atlanta was not capable of raising the stadium closure, members of the club voted to move all the materials from the old venue to the new land acquired by Compañía de Tierras to build a new venue there, with concrete-built stands.
 The new stadium was inaugurated on June 5, 1960, with a capacity for 34,000 spectators.
 Due to its location and modern structure, the Atlanta stadium was a regular venue for several AFA competitions, such as the 1970 Copa Argentina Final.
 In 1963, a lighting system was placed, then replaced by a more modern one, of six towers.

 The stadium was re-opened after 3 years of both an AFA suspension and renovations, on 29 March 2009, after the Buenos Aires Justice department had ordered the stadium to close, due to an altercation between Atlanta and All Boys supporters in a match during 2006.
 A condition was made that saw the club replace the old wooden terracing before being allowed back.
 Atlanta had played their home games at various stadiums, including Estadio Ciudad de Vicente López (home of Club Atlético Platense) and Ferro Carril Oeste Stadium, during this lapse.